Quickest Detection of COVID-19 Pandemic Onset

 For $1-\alpha \le x_k \le 1+\alpha$, Eq.~\eqref{eq:gfun} gives $g(x_k;1-\alpha,1+\alpha)=\frac{2 \alpha}{\sigma^2} (x_k-1)$, which shows that the decision statistic $T_n(1-\alpha,1+\alpha)$ in~\eqref{eqapp:pagefinal} operates exactly as the Page's test for samples $x_k \in [1-\alpha,1+\alpha]$.

-The test based on~\eqref{eq:page} is the optimal quickest-detection Page's test.
-Different optimality criteria have been advocated for the Page's CUSUM test.
+Different optimality criteria have been advocated for the CUSUM test.
 The ``first-order'' criterion considers the asymptotic situation in which the mean time between false alarms goes to infinity and asserts that the CUSUM minimizes the worst-case mean delay, where the qualification ``worst'' refers to both the change time and the behavior of the process before change~\cite[p.
 166]{basseville-book}.
-The asymptotic setting is appropriate in the analysis of pandemic data, because one wants to ensure very small false alarm rates.
+The test based on~\eqref{eq:page} is in this sense the optimal quickest-detection Page's test.

-It is worth noting that the MAST statistic in~\eqref{eq:MAST} is formally obtained by replacing the unknown value of $\alpha$ appearing in the CUSUM statistic, with an estimate thereof $\widehat \alpha_n=|x_n-1|$ (constant factors can be incorporated in the threshold).
+It is worth noting that the MAST statistic in~\eqref{eq:MAST} is formally obtained by replacing the unknown value of $\alpha$ appearing in the CUSUM statistic, with an estimate $\widehat \alpha_n=|x_n-1|$ (constant factors can be incorporated in the threshold).
 This suggests an analogy between MAST for quickest-detection problems and the energy detector for testing the presence of an unknown time-varying deterministic signal buried in Gaussian noise, in the classical hypothesis testing framework~\cite{kaydetection}.